bwcastillo/CI_CensusCanada2021/README.md

 A lot of the 2021 Census variables do not show up the 100% of the population, rather it responds to a small sample that expresses an uncertainty in their values that can be managed with a *Confidence Interval (CI)*. **Stats Canada** has published an article *Why to use Confidence Interval* [Understanding Confidence Intervals (CI)](https://www12.statcan.gc.ca/census-recensement/2021/ref/98-20-0001/982000012021003-eng.cfm).
 To date (February 2023) is hard to obtain these databases in *data frames* format, it is because the original databases come in sort of huge cross tables that, would require to be manipulated in database management as **PostgreSQL** or any other.

-This **Github** repository stores the code that allows extracting specific variables, however, its documentation works as a methodology to follow up if other variables are required to extract.
+This **Github** repository stores the code of a reproducible example (*reprex*) that allows extracting specific variables from the *Confidence Intervals from the 2021 Canadian Census*, which means you could execute all the *chunks* (from 0-23) and obtain the same results, that I got.
+However, its documentation works as a methodology to follow up if other variables are required to extract.
 You should specify your variables of interest in *chunks* 11 and 19, I did notes indicating where the changes should be done.
+You could pick up other variables from the file `98-401-X2021006CI_English_meta.txt` that comes with the database that will be downloaded, read the beginning of **Part 2** and use the first table of this section to understand how to do that.

 ### Part 1: Creating the environment to extract data.